AbhinavMV/DSA/README.md

 ##### 75th - Double and circular Linked List - Insert and delete Operations

 ##### 76th - NQueens1,NQueens2 - Traverse every row and add queen in 1 column and check.

+##### 77th - Word Break 1 and Word Break 2 - check each substring is present in dictionary or not